Swap76/Learn-JavaScript/docs/JavaScript_Basics/condition_statments.md

 ```

 ## What if we don't write else if but just another if?
-Sometimes you see code that has a number of if's in a row but no else if's or else's in this case it's checking each condition in that case each if
+Sometimes you see code that has a number of `if`'s in a row but no `else if`'s or `else`'s in this case it's checking each condition in that case each `if`

 This code will only print "it's a number":
 ```